 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial report.
-We have determined that corrective actions were taken to address the findings noted in the preceding annual financial report.
+There were no recommendations made in the preceding financial audit report.